 Continuing Professional Development

-BCIA is committed to offering professional development opportunities for Registrants to update their professional knowledge, competencies, and skillsets.
+BCIA is committed to offering professional development opportunities for registrants to enhance their professional knowledge, competencies, and skillsets.

 Professional Development Audit Program